 Jeans, light weight pants or shorts and t-shirts/tank tops are appropriate for the work day.
 A light water resistant windbreaker is good for a rainy evening.
 If you are going to Cuzco you will definitely need warm clothes.
 Do that in layers as the temperature changes all the time.

 Church: The Christian community is very conservative in their worship dress.
 For the ladies, skirts and blouses are appropriate for worship services.
 Guys should bring long slacks and a short sleeve dress shirt.
-The boys and men consider it a privilege to wear a tie to church.
-You can wear one while you're there and then give it as a gift to a new friend when you leave.

 There are churches in Iquitos of every mainstream denomination and we will arrange the schedule so that your group can have a meaningful worship experience with a Peruvian flavor.